 Not every adoption we do is easy.
 She’s not the easiest cat we’ve ever had come through our doors, but we’ll never give up on trying to help her…or searching for a home where she’ll be loved for years to come.
 We sum it up like this: Roxy isn’t for everyone.
 But just maybe she’s the one for you.

 Interested in learning more about Roxy?
-Visit her when during adoption hours: Wednesday – Sunday, 12pm – 6pm.
+Visit her during adoption hours: Wednesday – Sunday, 12pm – 6pm.

 In the Homeward Pet donation room, the bounty of food and supplies reaches the ceiling.
 On one side: cans in neat rows, rawhide bones the length of dachshunds, puppy training pads stacked high.
 The other: bags of cat food grouped by size, litter that sounds like shifting sand when rearranged.
 Like opening the hood of a car, at first glance its internal logic is hidden by the sheer number of parts, but there’s method to the food bank’s shelves.